vcraghe32/Pet_Food_Dispenser/README.md

 ### Water Wheel
 <img src="https://github.com/vcraghe32/Pet_Food_Dispenser/blob/main/Media/Pet_Food_Dispenser-Food_Wheel_Design_Brainstorm.JPG" width="450">

-Our second to last brainstorm idea that we will be using is a water-wheel like design that will dispense pet food pellets instead of water.
-The food flows into the small containers inside the food wheel, and then moves in a circular motion.
+Our second to last brainstorm idea that we will be using is a water-wheel-like design that will dispense pet food pellets instead of water.
+The food flows into the small containers inside the food wheel and then moves in a circular motion.
 The pull of gravity and the push of a continuous rotation servo turn the continuous rotation servo, and the food pellets drop when the container faces downwards.
 The food is contained by rubber hinge flaps while it is being filled up to keep the small containers in the food wheel closed.
 When the wheel does a complete rotation a certain quantity of food is